The Hunger Games (franchise): Films

+Original series

 The Hunger Games (2012)

-Every year, in the ruins of what was once North America, the Capitol of the nation of Panem forces each of the 12 districts to send a boy and girl tribute between the ages of 12 and 18 to compete in the Hunger Games: a nationally televised event in which the 'tributes' fight each other to the death until one survivor remains.
+Every year, in the ruins of what was once North America, the Capitol of the nation of Panem forces each of the 12 districts to send one boy and one girl tribute between the ages of 12 to 18 to compete in the Hunger Games: a nationally televised event in which the 'tributes' fight each other to the death until one survivor remains.
 When Primrose Everdeen is "reaped", her older sister Katniss volunteers in her place as tribute to enter the games and is forced to rely upon her sharp instincts and knowledge when she's pitted against highly trained and fierce "tributes" from all of the other districts.

 The Hunger Games: Catching Fire (2013)

 Along with fellow District 12 victor Peeta Mellark, Katniss Everdeen returns home safely after winning the 74th Annual Hunger Games.
 Winning means that they must leave their loved ones behind and embark on a Victory Tour throughout the districts for a couple of days.
 Along the way Katniss senses a rebellion simmering upon the Capitol - one that she and Peeta may have sparked - but the Capitol is still under control as President Snow prepares for the 75th Hunger Games - the Third Quarter Quell in which past victors will be reaped - that could change Panem forever.